 If I’m giving these energy balls to friends or family, I like to spend a little bit more time working on the presentations of these treats.
 There are 2 secrets to rolling the perfect ball every time:

-Short on time and don’t want to roll every piece?
+- Short on time and don’t want to roll every piece?
 Make them into bars!
 Evenly spread the dough into a greased 8x8 inch baking pan.
-Refrigerate for an hour, cut into square and serve!
+Refrigerate for an hour, cut into squares and serve!

 These gingerbread energy balls hold up well in the freezer.
 Wrap in a freezer bag and freeze for up to 2 months.
 They also taste good if eaten from frozen- I usually take them out of the freezer, let them sit for about 10 minutes, and then devour!

 - 1 cup dried dates whole and pitted